Beers15/City-explorer/README.md

 Actual time needed to complete: 3hrs 30m

-### Name of feature: Modularize the back-end codebase.
+### Name of feature: Get restaurants related to the entered city and display them to user in a styled component.
+Display feedback if none exist.

-Estimate of time needed to complete: 30m
+Estimate of time needed to complete:

-Start time: 12:40
+Start time:

-Finish time: 1:00
+Finish time:

-Actual time needed to complete: 20m
+Actual time needed to complete: